PBorocz/public_content/content/posts/nano/just_vs_makefiles.md

     @cd {{CONTENT}} && hugo server --buildDrafts --disableFastRender # (8)
 ```

-1. You can have local variables to represent common  strings within the `justfile` (I treat them like shell variables).
+1. :man_raising_hand: You can have local variables to represent common  strings within the `justfile` (I treat them like shell variables).
 Similarly, there are a set of `just` specific methods, here, I'm getting the directory containing the `justfile` itself.

-2. A comment above a target will be the contents of the respective "help" command (see sample execution below).
+2. :man_raising_hand: A comment above a target will be the contents of the respective "help" command (see sample execution below).

-3. The `default` target will be executed when no target is specified on the invocation of `just`.
+3. :man_raising_hand: The `default` target will be executed when no target is specified on the invocation of `just`.
 In this case, we simply list the commands available in this `justfile`.

-4. To execute other targets, simply list them!
+4. :man_raising_hand: To execute other targets, simply list them!
 In this case, a `deploy` action is actually composed of a `build` followed by a `push` target.

-5. The `@` symbol doesn't display the text of the command executed.
+5. :man_raising_hand: The `@` symbol doesn't display the text of the command executed.

-6. Good example of running a command in another directory (there's no state carried from one command-line to the next).
+6. :man_raising_hand: Good example of running a command in another directory (there's no state carried from one command-line to the next).

-7. Commands can be run using *any* interpreter!
+7. :man_raising_hand: Commands can be run using *any* interpreter!
 Here, I'm using fish to take advantage of redirecting both `stdout` and `stderr` to the same file.

-8. Commands don't have to "end", here, the hugo server will continue to run until a CTRL-C.
+8. :man_raising_hand: Commands don't have to "end", here, the hugo server will continue to run until a CTRL-C.

----

 ``` { .yaml .no-copy }
 $ just